Scottish-Tech-Army/Volunteer-app/README.md

    > **For security reasons, the credentials themselves are not provided here.** Ask in the [volunteer-app](https://scottishtecharmy.slack.com/archives/C01SUL6K5E1) Slack channel when you join the dev group, and somebody will send them to you.

-   > **The variable `API_TUNNEL_SUBDOMAIN` is different to all the others -- it's personal to you.**  For this value, you should enter your own name in lowercase with only dashes in between, followed by a random string of letters and numbers.
-(Your local API will be exposed externally so this makes it a little harder for a bot or hacker to find.)
-For example if your name is Nadia Bloggs: `API_TUNNEL_SUBDOMAIN="nadia-bloggs-dfkjhdfkj3847594385ksjksd"`
-   (Don't use the random numbers and letters above, make up your own 🙂)

-   > **Do not use any comments in your `api/.env` file** (it's technically possible to put comments using the `#` character, but this causes problems for the API tunnel command we're going to use below)

 6. At the command prompt run `npm install` to install dependencies

 > **Note** Inside the `api` folder there are files `package.json` and `package-lock.json`.
 Every time either of these is modified, it is advised to repeat this step before running the project.

 7. Then run the command `npm start` to start the Volunteer App API server.
 You should see a message that says `Running scheduled cron jobs... ` and `Volunteer App API is listening on port <number>`.
 Leave this terminal window open.

-8. Open another terminal window and in this new window run the command `npm run tunnel-linux` (if you are on a Mac or Linux) or `npm run tunnel-windows` (if you are on Windows).
-This 'tunnels' your local API server: makes it available externally so your app running in Expo Go can access it.
-You should see a message saying your `your url is: https://.............` -- this is the URL of your local API server, make a note of it as you'll need it in a minute.
+8. Open another terminal window and in this new window run the command `npm run tunnel`.
+This 'tunnels' your local API server: makes it available externally so your app running in Expo Go can access it (using a free external service called [Serveo](https://serveo.net/)).
+You should see a message saying your `Forwarding HTTP traffic from: https://xxxxxxxxx.serveo.net` -- this is the URL of your local API server, make a note of it as you'll need it in a minute.

-   > This URL should include the value you set for `API_TUNNEL_SUBDOMAIN` in your `api/.env` file, e.g. something like `https://nadia-bloggs-dfkjhdfkj3847594385ksjksd.loca.lt`

-   > **If you get an error message `export: #: bad variable name`** that's because you have a comment in your `api/.env` file.
-Remove the comment and try again.
+   > This URL should generally stay the same each time you run the tunnel command, but if you find it changes, you'll need to update the `STA_BASE_URL` value in your `app/src/Config/index.ts` file (see step 11 below).
+(There are paid services or more complicated solutions we could use which guarantee a fixed URL, but for now this feels like the best solution that's easy to use and free for all devs in the team.)

 ## App